santiagomelendez/solar_radiation_model/README.markdown

 Requirements
 ------------

 If you want to deploy this repository with some default settings, you should have installed **python** (tested with versions 2.6 and 2.7) and **gmake**.
-If you Operative System doesn't have python, you can install it from sourcecode executing the next command:
+If your operative system doesn't have python, you can install it from sourcecode executing the next command:

 	$ make install-python27

-On any GNU/Linux or OSX you only need to execute the next bash command to setting up all the required requirements using the GNUMakefile.
+On any GNU/Linux or OSX system you only need to execute the next bash command to setting up all the requirements (GNUMakefile should be installed at this point).

 	$ make sqlite3 deploy

-But, if you want use **postgresql** insted of sqlite3 you should execute the next bash command:
+But, if you want use **postgresql** insted of sqlite3, you should execute the next bash command:

 	$ make postgres deploy